gmit22/ryde-backend/README.md

 | latitude      | `float`       | Optional   |
 | longitude  | `float`    | Optional|

+**Edge Cases**
+1. Required field `id` is missing in the request
+2. User is not authorized
+3. Issue with database connection
+4. No user corresponding to the `id` exists in the database
+5. Fields do not match their expected types as mentioned

 ### Add Friend
 For implementing this feature, we assume in case *user_1* is associated with *user_2* as a friend then *user_2* is also associated with *user_1* as a friend.